moengage/MoEngage-iOS-SDK/README.md

 There are two ways you can integrate the SDK - CocoaPods or Manual integration.

 ### Integration through CocoaPods
-Cocoapods is a dependency manager for Objective C & Swift projects and makes integration easier.
+CocoaPods is a dependency manager for Objective C & Swift projects and makes integration easier.

-1. If you don't have cocoapods installed, you can do it by executing the following line in your terminal.
+1. If you don't have CocoaPods installed, you can do it by executing the following line in your terminal.

     ```sudo gem install cocoapods```